Committees

 • Dr. Avi Orner

-• Dr. Rosemary Zacharias, past president, non-voting observer
+• Dr. Andrew Park, past president, non-voting observer

 Negotiations Task Force charter PDF Icon

-The NTF is a board task force that works bilaterally to negotiate the Physician Services Agreement with the Ministry of Health’s negotiating team.
+The Negotiations Task Force is a board task force that works bilaterally to negotiate the Physician Services Agreement with the Ministry of Health’s negotiating team.
 Terms of service on the NTF are mandate driven.

 The current NTF was appointed in February 2023, and is comprised of five members, with a minimum of two specialists and two general/family practitioners.
 The physician members of the NTF are supported by two external negotiations advisers.

-Learn more about the negotiations process, key dates, and access resources.
+Learn more about the negotiations process, including key dates and resources.

 Members